zkmkarlsruhe/language-identification/README.md

 ## Contribute
 Contributions are very welcome!
-Please send an email to bethge@zkm.de
+Please send an email to author@zkm.de

 ## The Intelligent Museum
 An artistic-curatorial field of experimentation for deep learning and visitor participation